• Sign In

 Key computational/legal terms with section citations

-The lesson should train learners to build a “definitions spine” from s 8 (and s 11) for computation and characterization.
+The lesson should train learners to build a “definitions spine” from section 8 (and section 11) for computation and characterization.

 Term (course shorthand) Statutory anchor Practical meaning (teaching summary)

-Gross capital amount s 8 Total amounts received/accrued from a Zimbabwe source from sale of specified assets, excluding amounts proven as “gross income”, with important statutory carve-outs.
+Gross capital amount section 8 Total amounts received/accrued from a Zimbabwe source from sale of specified assets, excluding amounts proven as “gross income”, with important statutory carve-outs.

-Capital amount s 8 Gross capital amount remaining after deducting exempt amounts (and then further deductions architecture applies).
+Capital amount section 8 Gross capital amount remaining after deducting exempt amounts (and then further deductions architecture applies).

-Capital gain s 8 Excess of the capital amount over amounts deducted/allowed per the Act; the core “gain” concept.
+Capital gain section 8 Excess of the capital amount over amounts deducted/allowed per the Act; the core “gain” concept.

-Acquisition cost (course term) s 11(2)(a)–(b) Not a defined phrase as such; operationally the Act allows deductions for amounts paid to acquire/construct the asset and for subsequent capital improvements/alterations.
+Acquisition cost (course term) section 11(2)(a)–(b) Not a defined phrase as such; operationally the Act allows deductions for amounts paid to acquire/construct the asset and for subsequent capital improvements/alterations.

-Transaction costs & selling costs s 11(2)(d) Direct expenditure incurred for purposes of or in connection with the sale is deductible (subject to limits and non-deductibility rules for exempt sales).
+Transaction costs & selling costs section 11(2)(d) Direct expenditure incurred for purposes of or in connection with the sale is deductible (subject to limits and non-deductibility rules for exempt sales).

 Anti-avoidance valuation control as part of the legal framework